rodrigodobbin/pythonScripts/README.md

 Python scripts that runs algorithms commonly asked in university exercises.

 You need to have python 3.x.x installed in your machine to run the scripts from this repository.
-You can found how to install python [here](https://www.python.org).
+You can found how to install python [here](https://www.python.org){:target="_blank"}.
-<a href="https://www.python.org" target="_blank">here</a>

 ---